Joining a Society

 Make the most of your time at university by joining (or setting up) a space society at your university.

-Societies run projects doing things like model rocketry, high altitude ballooning, amateur radio, and astronomy, as well as careers events, talks, and social activities like movie nights.
-Joining a society is a great way to gain useful skills, and to meet like-minded students and future employers.
+Societies often run projects such as model rocketry, high altitude ballooning, amateur radio, and astronomy, as well as careers events, talks, and social activities like movie nights.
+Joining a society is a great way to gain useful skills, meet like-minded students and future employers, and gather unique credentials for your CV.